benwills/gcc_nested_loop_optimizer_bug/Readme.txt

 When it runs, it will loop through the various optimization levels and pipe the output to `output.ON.txt` where N is the optimization level.

+If you don't wish to run this on your system, you can see the ouput from my system in the `output.ON.txt` files.

 Also important: the way this loop is designed, it it is logically incorrect.
 The `i <= iEnd` should be `i < iEnd`.
 When this is changed, the program runs as desired with all optimization levels.